Meet our Foundation Board Members

 Her experience beyond cooperatives and the energy industry includes serving as branding and communications lead for US operations of Argos and public relations representative for Children’s Healthcare of Atlanta.
 Bridges holds a B.S. in Communications from Georgia Southern University and an M.B.A. from the University of Georgia.
 She currently serves on the Keep Georgia Beautiful Foundation Board of Directors and resides in Johns Creek, Georgia, with her husband, Blake.

 Kia Motors Manufacturing Corporation

 Vice President, Operations

 Atlanta Gas Light Company

-Jesse Killings is vice president of operations for Atlanta Gas Light, a subsidiary of Southern Company Gas.
-In this role, he is responsible for ensuring the company’s operational excellence, including safety, compliance and financial performance, in delivering clean, safe, reliable, affordable natural gas to more than 900,000 customers in six Georgia regions.
+Jesse Killings is vice president of operations for Southern Company Gas subsidiaries Atlanta Gas Light and Chattanooga Gas.
+In this role, he is responsible for ensuring the company’s operational excellence in delivering clean, safe, reliable, affordable natural gas to more than 616,000 customers in Georgia and Tennessee.

 Killings takes special interest in organizations that support career development, leadership and education.
-He serves as chair of the Southern Company Gas Diversity & Inclusion (LEAD) Council, and as a board member of 100 Black Men of Atlanta and Georgia Energy & Industrial Construction Consortium.
-In addition, he is an active member of the Georgia Chamber Diversity & Inclusion Council and the American Association of Blacks in Energy.
-He has also worked with boards and education-related committees of organizations, including Fulton Education Foundation, South Fulton Chamber of Commerce, Boys & Girls Club and United Way.
+He serves as chair of the Southern Company Gas Diversity & Inclusion (LEAD) Council and as a board member of the Technical College Systems of Georgia Foundation, the Georgia Chamber and the Georgia Energy & Industrial Construction Consortium.
+He is a former board member of 100 Black Men of Atlanta and the Georgia Chamber Diversity & Inclusion Council.
+In addition, he is an active member of the American Association of Blacks in Energy, and he has worked with boards and education-related committees of organizations such as Fulton Education Foundation, South Fulton Chamber of Commerce, Boys & Girls Club and United Way.